frickeln/frickeln.github.io/_posts/2018-11-01-onyx-oscii-bot-bsc2000.md

 ### Contribution
 Feel free to change the script in any way you want.
 If you want to contribute bugfixes or improvements please do so using pull requests on the bcf2000 branch [here](https://github.com/arneboe/con-trol-oscii-bot/tree/bcf2000)

+### Issues
+Use the issue tracker over [here](https://github.com/arneboe/con-trol-oscii-bot/issues) for any issues, requests and bug reports.
+Please understand that I am writing this script in my free time.
+I will try to fix any bugs but it might take some time.